 • Are you, or someone you know and can identify right now, able to give the new organization the time and leadership effort it will require?

 • Are you certain that no existing organization can be redirected or revived to tackle your first problem?
-Even if you have your doubts about an existing organization's strength, understand that if you start a neighborhood association, the result is both work intensive and potentially divisive if there is an organization available that you might work within.
+Even if you have your doubts about an existing organization's strength, understand that if you start a neighborhood association, the result is both work intensive and potentially divisive if there is an existing organization that might be reshaped.

 Estimating the time and effort that will be required is a key factor in whether your project to start a neighborhood association or another type of community organization will be time well spent.
-Factors to consider are:
+Here are some factors you should consider.

 • Are the people you are working with "joiners"?
 Do they readily belong to interest-based clubs, faith-based organizations, political groups, civic groups, sports leagues, fraternities, or organized social activities?
-If so, your job will be easier than if "people stay pretty much to themselves."
+If so, your job will be easier than if they "pretty much stay to themselves."

 • Do neighbors have at least a passing acquaintance with each other already?
 If not, the first activity needs to include a getting acquainted component.